deamorim2/sdbs/EN-US/geometry_returning.rst

 ST_Buffer
 ---------

-The buffering operation is common in GIS workflows, and is also available in PostGIS. :command:`ST_Buffer(geometry,distance)` takes in a buffer distance and geometry type and outputs a polygon with a boundary the buffer distance away from the input geometry.
+The buffering operation is common in GIS workflows, and is also available in PostGIS.
+ST_Buffer_ (geometry,distance) takes in a buffer distance and geometry type and outputs a polygon with a boundary the buffer distance away from the input geometry.

 .. image:: ./geometry_returning/st_buffer.png
   :class: inline